Tales of Vesperia: The First Strike: Development

 Much of the plot was affected by Yuri and Flynn's youth.
 Niren Fedrok was created to serve as a mentor figure as well as the possible future of the two's careers.
 Since Yuri was surer of his interest, the coming-of-age story was more focused on Flynn.
 This is meant to act as a counterpart to the video game, where not much of Flynn's past and his weaknesses are exposed.
 The friendship between Yuri and Flynn was seen as "priceless" by Kamei due to the mutual respect they share as well as the occasion each gets angry.

 The storyboard took six months to complete.
 Kamei struggled with several difficulties as he was under pressure due to how it would influence the entire film.
 The climax of the film also proved difficult to make.
 He also noted how the first scene had the challenge of attracting the audience's attention.
 Kamei's favorite scene is when Yuri looks up at the sky of Shizontania the night before the knights' expedition to the old ruins.
 It meant to emphasize the importance of Yuri's decision in regards to his future.

 Music

 The music of the film was composed by Akira Senju.
 According to Elliot from Japanator Senju "brings an orchestral sound that really elevates the film in a way that veteran Tales series composer Motoi Sakuraba seems to struggle with these day".
-The Japanese version of the source game's theme song, "Ring a Bell" (鐘を鳴らして, Kane o Narashite) by Bonnie Pink, was reused as the movie's theme song, which included a clean version of the Xbox 360 version of the source game's opening movie, albiet without the close-up shot of Estelle, Yuri, Rita and Karol shown at the start.
+The Japanese version of the source game's theme song, "Ring a Bell" (鐘を鳴らして, Kane o Narashite) by Bonnie Pink, was reused as the movie's theme song, which included a clean version of the Xbox 360 version of the source game's opening movie, albeit without the close-up shot of Estelle, Yuri, Rita and Karol shown at the start.
 A 27-track original soundtrack, Tales of Vesperia The First Strike Original Soundtrack (テイルズ オブ ヴェスペリア ～The First Strike～ オリジナル・サウンドトラック), was released by Lantis on October 21, 2009.